-The Droneport project is the first initiative by the Norman Foster Foundation.
+The Droneport project is the first initiative developed by the Norman Foster Foundation in Rwanda, Africa.
 The proposal is to create a network of droneports to deliver medical supplies and other necessities to areas of Africa that are difficult to access due to a lack of roads or other infrastructure and the ambition is that every small town in Africa and in other emerging economies will have its own Droneport by 2030.

 Droneport is the first built project by the Norman Foster Foundation.
 The first Droneport prototype was unveiled during the Venice Architecture Biennale 2016 and is permanently on view at Venice’s Arsenale.
 The project is based on the idea of creating a network of droneports to deliver medical supplies and other necessities to areas of Africa and other continents that are difficult to access due to a lack of transport infrastructure.